visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 - Monitor global posts or choose specific subreddits (up to 15).
 Additional subreddits for extra cost
 - Must join subreddit before monitoring
+- Monitor comments on Selected Post only ((30 limit)).
+Go to Reddit Tab, Click 'Track Comments'.
+Button appear when you hover on a desired post.
-- Monitors post titles only, click to view the content available on devi
+- Monitors post titles & description if available, click to view the content available on devi
 - AI generated responses from within Devi.
 No auto dms to protect your account.
 - For Reddit only pricing visit https://ddevi.com/pricing page and select Reddit.
 - Fully automated runs 12 times a day by default.
 You can increase the frequency.